 How To Stop Treated Wood From Rotting

-1. Why Does Treated Wood Rot?
+1. Why Does Pressure Treated Wood Rot?

 - Fungi or fungal spores usually affect wet wood.
 The easiest way to stop the damage they do is simple: keep your pressure treated wood dry.
 On the occasions where dry wood is affected brown-rot fungi is to blame.
 This type of fungus does not need much moisture to grow.
-In general, though, dry pressure treated wood is less likely to rot, and in the event of rot can be more easily repaired than wet rotted treated wood.
+In general, though, dry pressure treated wood is less likely to rot and in the event of rot can be more easily repaired than wet rotted treated wood.

 - Brown-rot fungus occurs most commonly in birch wood and will look like an uneven pattern or brick-like cracking.
 Keep in mind that although treated wood is protected by chemicals, pressure treated wood rotting is actually a physical change that will occur when micro-organisms in the air affect wet or dry wood.

 - Pressure treated wood can crack and split from water exposure and this will allow fungi to get into the cracks and create wood rot.
 If you have a pressure treated deck this can be a harder problem to avoid.
-The best way to protect your treated wood deck is to apply a deck preservative.
+The best way to protect from pressure treated wood rot is to apply a deck preservative.
 Like we mentioned earlier, stains, paints and sealants are the best choice to use.
 You can find these items easily at the local hardware store.
 Some of these protectors can also contain a fire retardant, which can be useful and help keep you and your family safe.

 - Although a sealant provides effective resistance of moisture damage (which leads to rot), you will need to apply it periodically, at least once a year.
-None of these products will offer lifetime protection, though.
+None of these products will offer lifetime protection though.
 A higher grade sealant will result in longer protection, but cost can be a factor.
 Just be sure to inspect your treated wood for signs of wear and tear and keep it coated.
 Doing so will stop your treated wood from rotting!

 Using pressure treated wood around your house as a privacy fence, a deck, a picnic table or whatever the structure is a visually appealing, long-lasting option that will speak for itself when you keep it protected.